 California State University, Sacramento will launch a new program in 2016 to help community college nursing students make a smooth transition into a bachelor’s program.

 The new program expands offerings at the Sacramento State School of Nursing, adheres to recommendations by the Institute of Medicine, and will provide health care employers with a bigger pool of potential employees.

 Sacramento State has been the vanguard of nursing education in California for more than 50 years and is leading the way with a groundbreaking post-licensure degree program for nursing students at American River College, Sacramento City College, and Sierra College.

-The News10@9 newscast featured the Fashion Academy taught by Ernie Olson, professor emeritus at Sac State, and Esther Amato, a lecturer in the Family & Consumer Sciences department.
+The News10@9 newscast featured the Fashion Academy taught by Ernie Olson, professor emeritus at Sacramento State, and Esther Amato, a lecturer in the Family & Consumer Sciences Department.
 “It’s a little bit of everything: fashion illustration, creating marketing plans and actually sewing and having fun,” said Amato.

 High school students will get a behind-the-scenes look at a TV studio and learn how to write, shoot, and edit video stories at Sacramento State this summer.

 The Summer Academies for High School Students program has added Multimedia Journalism to its lineup of hands-on career workshops.
 News10 reporter George Warren and former News10 anchor Sharon Ito will lead the one-week academy, which runs 8:30 a.m. to 12:30 p.m.
 July 13-17.